 This is the Queen version of the 4th Technique of the Month from Quiltworx.
 I used just 2 whites and 1 ombre to create this quilt.
 It was quite a challenge to fussy cut all the pieces, but I am thrilled with the result.

 A beautiful, intricate quilt designed by Jacqueline de Jonge.
 The blues and aquas in this ebb and flow like a calm evening across the lake.
 One of my favourites!

 Designed by Jacqueline de Jonge.
 This must be one of the most popular BeColourful quilts.
 It is fun to make, with lots of different techniques.

 Designed by Jacqueline de Jonge.
 I had these fabrics in my stash, and decided that they did indeed look very "Spring" like.

 One of Jacqueline de Jonge's most challenging designs, and certainly one of the most challenging that I have undertaken.
-I changed the original colours from rainbow and black to a deep teal with jewel colours.
+I changed the original colours from rainbow and black to a deep teal background with jewel colours.
 It is decorated with thousands of tiny Swarovski crystals. this one 2nd place Viewer's Choice at the Victoria Quilt Show.